 The most important risk factors for glaucoma include age, family history, African ancestry, nearsightedness, past eye injuries and diabetes.

-Thanks to new technology, Dr. Smith can detect glaucoma quickly and painlessly using Optical Coherence Tomography (OCT).
+Thanks to new technology, our doctors can detect glaucoma quickly and painlessly using Optical Coherence Tomography (OCT).
 This test generates a precise and comprehensive analysis of the optic nerve for early detection and follow-up in a matter of seconds.

-During your glaucoma evaluation, Dr. Smith will measure your intraocular pressure (tonometry), inspect the drainage angle of your eye (gonioscopy), evaluate whether or not there is any optic nerve damage (ophthalmoscopy), and test the peripheral vision of each eye (visual field testing).
+During your glaucoma evaluation, our doctors will measure your intraocular pressure (tonometry), inspect the drainage angle of your eye (gonioscopy), evaluate whether or not there is any optic nerve damage (ophthalmoscopy), and test the peripheral vision of each eye (visual field testing).

 As a rule, damage caused by glaucoma cannot be reversed.
 Eyedrops, laser treatment and surgery are all used to help prevent further damage.
 Oral medications may also be prescribed.
 The key is to detect glaucoma as early as possible.